 I like the old streets sounds.
 You can hear the spirits of the night that can’t never rest.

 New Orleans is my mistress and place to fall into her darkness.

 I need her more than she needs me, but she is sweet and allowed me to become part of her.
 Darkness loved the dark.
 We are one with the night.

 The men and pretty women clapped their hands and Charley went to play his song.

 A perfect dark eyed New Orleans beauty took my hand and she embraced me tightly.

 She whispered.
 “No angels in the city tonight.
 Just us accepting enough.
 Death isn’t coming for us lover.
 Tonight we dance, laugh and live.”

-I kissed dear Doris on the head and lips.
+I kissed her on the head and her lips.
 I told her.
 Thank you honey for the dance and the night is long and my wallet is fat.
 Let’s make the sleeping gods jealous of our laughter and dance.